codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 ## Overview

-Embedded Link is a pre-built JavaScript component that neatly sits in your front-end code and can be deployed in a matter of minutes.
+Our Link SDK is a pre-built JavaScript component that neatly sits in your front-end code and can be deployed in a matter of minutes.
 Use it to benefit from our extensive experience in building authorization flows melded with best practices, while seamlessly embedding it into your webpage or front-end application.

 The component works with all major JavaScript frameworks, including React, and also with vanilla JavaScript.
 You can choose to implement the component in TypeScript.

-We built Embedded Link to be flexible so that you can integrate and initialize it in any way you want, and provide the user with a native feel of your authorization journey.
+We built Link to be flexible so that you can integrate and initialize it in any way you want, and provide the user with a native feel of your authorization journey.

 ## Features